Year Released: 1992

 Spy Ed Leland and his colleagues abruptly need to replace a murdered agent in Berlin at very short notice.
 Despite knowing little about intelligence work — only what she's seen in movies — Linda volunteers and Ed allows himself to be persuaded by her fluent German and passion to contribute to the war effort, not to mention her skills in reproducing German-based dishes, as proven by her banging on his front door in the middle of the night and getting him to taste her "German Kompot."

-Try this popular winter drink to warm you up in the waning days of February.
-A little cinnamon schnapps added to it might even warm you up even better, too.
+Try this popular drink to sustain you up as you watch this fine little film.
+A little cinnamon schnapps added to it is a nice addition, too.

 German Kompot Drink